 September is National Childhood Obesity month.
 Did you know that children who struggle with obesity are more likely to be obese as adults?
 (CDC) Teaching your child early in life about the importance of healthy eating and physical activity can help them grow into healthy adults.
 Healthy eating and physical activity are habits that can help your child live a healthier lifestyle and avoid illnesses such as diabetes.
-Help your child make healthy habits for life by helping them to:
+Help your child make healthy habits for life by helping them to do the following:

 EAT fruits and vegetables.